bUnit-dev/bUnit/docs/docs/verification/semantic-html-comparison.md

 On this page we will go through how the comparison works, and what options you have to affect the comparison process.

-> **NOTE:** The semantic HTML comparison is available in all three test types, but is always used in the Snapshot test type.
+> **NOTE:** The semantic HTML comparison is available in both C# and Razor tests with the <xref:Bunit.Fixture> component, and is always used in Razor tests with the <xref:Bunit.SnapshotTest> component.

 ## Why semantic comparison is needed for stable tests